How COVID-19 Created A New Era of Workspace

 If quarantine has taught employees anything, it’s that most of them really like working from home.
 The abrupt closure of many businesses at the start of the COVID-19 pandemic created a new era of workspace.
 Thanks to being forced into remote work, technological adaptations, and a shift in corporate ideologies, the way that people work has changed.

 Of the companies that are slowly returning to work, many find that their old office accommodations no longer support their rhythm of business.
 Office spaces across the nation are at their highest tenant vacancy rates in decades.
 Notably, companies including Ford Motor, Target, Facebook, and many more are downsizing considerably.
 JP Morgan, for example, suggested that they “may only need 60 seats for every 100 employees”.

 What are the numbers?

 Some of the biggest employers wouldn’t make such drastic downsizes on a whim, would they?
 No, they wouldn’t.
 A recent survey suggests what landlords fear most: the need for excessive office space is primarily gone.
-In fact,

-- Over 54% of Americans value workspace flexibility – i.e., working from home, the office, and wherever.
+According to Gallup, Over 54% of Americans value workspace flexibility – i.e., working from home, the office, and wherever.

 Makings of the modern workspace